watmough/open-vds-sandbox/docs/vds/specification/Format.rst

 Storage Format
 ==============

-A VDS dataset consists of one or more multi-dimensional volumetric datasets, each such dataset is called a `channel`.
-The first channel is called the `primary channel`, and it determines the dimensionality (up to 6D) and number of data values in each dimension.

-The VDS might also have `auxiliary channels`, additional datasets that are part of the VDS.
-These channels have the same, or one lower, dimension as the primary channel.
-E.g., if the primary channel is 4D, an auxiliary channel must be 4D or 3D.
+A VDS dataset is defined by a set of `axes`, each having a name, unit and number of samples, that determines the dimensionality (up to 6D) of the VDS, and a set of data `channels`, each having a name, unit and data format, that determine which values are stored for each position in the VDS.
+A VDS also has a base brick size (see below) and a setting for how many level-of-detail (LOD) downsampled versions of the data there are.

+There is always at least one channel, the `primary channel`, and it always has the same dimensionality as the number of axes of the VDS.
+The VDS might also have additional channels, these channels can optionally ignore the first axis of the VDS and instead store a fixed number of values (most commonly a single value).
+Additional channels can also specify that they do not have LODs as it is not all data types that are meaningful to downsample.

-The data in a channel is organized into `layers`, which represents a partitioning of the data into `chunks`.
+The data in a VDS is organized into `layers`, which is the data for a specific channel with a specific LOD and a specific partitioning into `chunks`.
 Chunks are 3D bricks or 2D tiles that can be serialized using different compression methods (including no compression) and are stored as individual objects in the cloud, or in a container file.
-VDS chunk size and which dimensions are bricked is arbitrary.
+The VDS formats support multiple partitionings of the same data into chunks, e.g. the data can be stored as both 3D bricks and 2D tiles to allow for faster access to slices of the data at the cost of increased storage requirements.

 .. figure:: figure_channels.png